In this article, you'll learn how to convert an InputStream

 method from InputStream

-to read all bytes into a byte array as shown below:
+to read all bytes into a byte array, as shown below:

 try (InputStream stream = Files.newInputStream(Paths.get("input.txt"))) {

-// convert stream to string
+// convert stream to a string

 String contents = new String(stream.readAllBytes(), StandardCharsets.UTF_8);